 Submission and Scheduling of a Dispositive Motion for Argument Court.

 To submit your dispositive motion for scheduling and hearing, simply file it of record.
 You can serve a courtesy copy of your dispositive motion upon the Court Administrator by mail, in-person drop-off, or by e-mail, but the filing of the motion itself is what triggers scheduling.
+When the Washington County Court Public Portal is launched, you will no longer be required by local rule to submit copies to the Court Administrator's office.

 Do not submit original filings to the Court Administrator's office.
 Your motion must be filed of record with the Washington County Prothonotary before it will be scheduled.

-All standard Argument Court Sessions are scheduled for the entire calendar year and are contained in the official court calendar.
+All standard Argument Court sessions are scheduled for the entire calendar year and are contained in the official court calendar.
 Additional sessions may be added as needed, and will be published on the courts website.

+Once a dispositive motion is filed, it will be assigned to one of the existing Argument Court sessions based on the date of filing and the average turnaround time for dispositive motions.
 The turnaround time for scheduling most dispositive motions is approximately sixty to seventy-five (60-75) days.
 There are several factors that go into this turnaround time:

 - Argument on Preliminary Objections are not set until after the twenty day window to amend as of right has expired.